Chart Color Schemes

 Roxburgh Park - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Roxburgh Park-North is among the most culturally diverse areas in Australia, with 54.6% of its population born overseas and 77.6% speaking a language other than English at home.
-Christianity is the main religion in Roxburgh Park-North, comprising 51.8% of its population.
-However, Islam is overrepresented, making up 35.2%, significantly higher than Greater Melbourne's average of 5.6%.
+Roxburgh Park - North is among the most culturally diverse areas in the country, with 54.6% of its population born overseas and 77.6% speaking a language other than English at home.
+The main religion in Roxburgh Park - North is Christianity, which makes up 51.8% of the people.
+However, the most apparent overrepresentation is in Islam, which comprises 35.2% of the population, substantially higher than the Greater Melbourne average of 5.6%.

 Frequently Asked Questions - Diversity